pancongliang/openshift/installing/any-platform/online/readme.md

 ### Register Subscription

-* Run the following command to register the subscription:
+* On the bastion machine, run the following command to register the subscription:

   ```
   bash 00-reg-sub.sh